mcdulltii/String-encrypt/README.md

 # String-encrypt

-String encryption parser
+String encryption parser in Python

+Outputs a decryption function for encrypting an inputted string

 ## Information

-- Python 3 compatible
+- Python 2 and 3 compatible

 - Encrypts string input with randomized functions